vtexdocs/dev-portal-content/docs/guides/Integration-Guides/payments-integration-guide/how-the-integration-protocol-between-vtex-and-antifraud-companies-works.md

 ### 4. Testing

-To ensure the correct operation of the antifraud, a series of tests are necessary.
+To ensure the correct operation of the anti-fraud, a series of tests are necessary.
 You can choose how many tests you want to run at a time.
 However, for your integration to be analyzed by the VTEX team, **all tests must have been performed and approved**.
 See below the description of each test:

 - **Authorize**: test performed in two steps.

-  - A [Send Antifraud Data](https://developers.vtex.com/docs/api-reference/antifraud-provider-protocol#post-/transactions) request (`{{ServiceURL}}/transactions`) is sent.
+  - A [Send Anti-fraud Data](https://developers.vtex.com/docs/api-reference/antifraud-provider-protocol#post-/transactions) request (`{{ServiceURL}}/transactions`) is sent.
 The expected value for `status` in the response body is `received`.
-  - A [Get Antifraud Status](https://developers.vtex.com/docs/api-reference/antifraud-provider-protocol#get-/transactions/-transactions.id-) request (`{{ServiceURL}}/transactions/transactionId`), with the Transaction ID generated in the previous step, is sent.
+  - A [Get Anti-fraud Status](https://developers.vtex.com/docs/api-reference/antifraud-provider-protocol#get-/transactions/-transactions.id-) request (`{{ServiceURL}}/transactions/transactionId`), with the Transaction ID generated in the previous step, is sent.
 The expected value for `status` in the response body is `approved`.
 - **Denied**: test performed in two steps.

-  - A [Send Antifraud Data](https://developers.vtex.com/docs/api-reference/antifraud-provider-protocol#post-/transactions) request (`{{ServiceURL}}/transactions`) is sent.
+  - A [Send Anti-fraud Data](https://developers.vtex.com/docs/api-reference/antifraud-provider-protocol#post-/transactions) request (`{{ServiceURL}}/transactions`) is sent.
 The expected value for `status` in the response body is `received`.
-  - A [Get Antifraud Status](https://developers.vtex.com/docs/api-reference/antifraud-provider-protocol#get-/transactions/-transactions.id-) request (`{{ServiceURL}}/transactions/transactionId`), with the Transaction ID generated in the previous step, is sent.
+  - A [Get Anti-fraud Status](https://developers.vtex.com/docs/api-reference/antifraud-provider-protocol#get-/transactions/-transactions.id-) request (`{{ServiceURL}}/transactions/transactionId`), with the Transaction ID generated in the previous step, is sent.
 The expected value for `status` in the response body is `denied`.
 - **AsyncApproved**: test performed in three steps.

-  - A [Send Antifraud Data](https://developers.vtex.com/docs/api-reference/antifraud-provider-protocol#post-/transactions) request (`{{ServiceURL}}/transactions`) is sent.
+  - A [Send Anti-fraud Data](https://developers.vtex.com/docs/api-reference/antifraud-provider-protocol#post-/transactions) request (`{{ServiceURL}}/transactions`) is sent.
 The expected value for `status` in the response body is `received`.
-  - A [Get Antifraud Status](https://developers.vtex.com/docs/api-reference/antifraud-provider-protocol#get-/transactions/-transactions.id-) request (`{{ServiceURL}}/transactions/transactionId`), with the Transaction ID generated in the previous step, is sent.
+  - A [Get Anti-fraud Status](https://developers.vtex.com/docs/api-reference/antifraud-provider-protocol#get-/transactions/-transactions.id-) request (`{{ServiceURL}}/transactions/transactionId`), with the Transaction ID generated in the previous step, is sent.
 The expected value for `status` in the response body is `undefined`.
-  - After 10 seconds, a [Get Antifraud Status](https://developers.vtex.com/docs/api-reference/antifraud-provider-protocol#get-/transactions/-transactions.id-) request (`{{ServiceURL}}/transactions/transactionId`), with the Transaction ID generated in the first step, is sent again.
+  - After 10 seconds, a [Get Anti-fraud Status](https://developers.vtex.com/docs/api-reference/antifraud-provider-protocol#get-/transactions/-transactions.id-) request (`{{ServiceURL}}/transactions/transactionId`), with the Transaction ID generated in the first step, is sent again.
 The expected value for `status` in the response body is `approved`.
 - **AsyncDenied**: test performed in three steps.

-  - A [Send Antifraud Data](https://developers.vtex.com/docs/api-reference/antifraud-provider-protocol#post-/transactions) request (`{{ServiceURL}}/transactions`) is sent.
+  - A [Send Anti-fraud Data](https://developers.vtex.com/docs/api-reference/antifraud-provider-protocol#post-/transactions) request (`{{ServiceURL}}/transactions`) is sent.
 The expected value for `status` in the response body is `received`.
-  - A [Get Antifraud Status](https://developers.vtex.com/docs/api-reference/antifraud-provider-protocol#get-/transactions/-transactions.id-) request (`{{ServiceURL}}/transactions/transactionId`), with the Transaction ID generated in the previous step, is sent.
+  - A [Get Anti-fraud Status](https://developers.vtex.com/docs/api-reference/antifraud-provider-protocol#get-/transactions/-transactions.id-) request (`{{ServiceURL}}/transactions/transactionId`), with the Transaction ID generated in the previous step, is sent.
 The expected value for `status` in the response body is `undefined`.
-  - After 10 seconds, a [Get Antifraud Status](https://developers.vtex.com/docs/api-reference/antifraud-provider-protocol#get-/transactions/-transactions.id-) request (`{{ServiceURL}}/transactions/transactionId`), with the Transaction ID generated in the first step, is sent again.
+  - After 10 seconds, a [Get Anti-fraud Status](https://developers.vtex.com/docs/api-reference/antifraud-provider-protocol#get-/transactions/-transactions.id-) request (`{{ServiceURL}}/transactions/transactionId`), with the Transaction ID generated in the first step, is sent again.
 The expected value for `status` in the response body is `denied`.
 - **HookApproved**: test performed in four steps.

-  - A [Send Antifraud Data](https://developers.vtex.com/docs/api-reference/antifraud-provider-protocol#post-/transactions) request (`{{ServiceURL}}/transactions`) is sent.
+  - A [Send Anti-fraud Data](https://developers.vtex.com/docs/api-reference/antifraud-provider-protocol#post-/transactions) request (`{{ServiceURL}}/transactions`) is sent.
 The expected value for `status` in the response body is `received`.
-  - A [Get Antifraud Status](https://developers.vtex.com/docs/api-reference/antifraud-provider-protocol#get-/transactions/-transactions.id-) request (`{{ServiceURL}}/transactions/transactionId`), with the Transaction ID generated in the previous step, is sent.
+  - A [Get Anti-fraud Status](https://developers.vtex.com/docs/api-reference/antifraud-provider-protocol#get-/transactions/-transactions.id-) request (`{{ServiceURL}}/transactions/transactionId`), with the Transaction ID generated in the previous step, is sent.
 The expected value for `status` in the response body is `undefined`.
-  - Afterwards, 10 seconds is waited for the antifraud provider to POST the URL sent in the *hook* field of the first step (the POST content should contain the response obtained in that same step).
+  - Afterwards, 10 seconds is waited for the anti-fraud provider to POST the URL sent in the *hook* field of the first step (the POST content should contain the response obtained in that same step).
-  - A [Get Antifraud Status](https://developers.vtex.com/docs/api-reference/antifraud-provider-protocol#get-/transactions/-transactions.id-) request (`{{ServiceURL}}/transactions/transactionId`), with the Transaction ID generated in the first step, is sent again.
+  - A [Get Anti-fraud Status](https://developers.vtex.com/docs/api-reference/antifraud-provider-protocol#get-/transactions/-transactions.id-) request (`{{ServiceURL}}/transactions/transactionId`), with the Transaction ID generated in the first step, is sent again.
 The expected value for `status` in the response body is `approved`.
 - **HookDenied**: test performed in four steps.

-  - A [Send Antifraud Data](https://developers.vtex.com/docs/api-reference/antifraud-provider-protocol#post-/transactions) request (`{{ServiceURL}}/transactions`) is sent.
+  - A [Send Anti-fraud Data](https://developers.vtex.com/docs/api-reference/antifraud-provider-protocol#post-/transactions) request (`{{ServiceURL}}/transactions`) is sent.
 The expected value for `status` in the response body is `received`.
-  - A [Get Antifraud Status](https://developers.vtex.com/docs/api-reference/antifraud-provider-protocol#get-/transactions/-transactions.id-) request (`{{ServiceURL}}/transactions/transactionId`), with the Transaction ID generated in the previous step, is sent.
+  - A [Get Anti-fraud Status](https://developers.vtex.com/docs/api-reference/antifraud-provider-protocol#get-/transactions/-transactions.id-) request (`{{ServiceURL}}/transactions/transactionId`), with the Transaction ID generated in the previous step, is sent.
 The expected value for `status` in the response body is `undefined`.
-  - Afterwards, 10 seconds is waited for the antifraud provider to POST the URL sent in the *hook* field of the first step (the POST content should contain the response obtained in that same step).
+  - Afterwards, 10 seconds is waited for the anti-fraud provider to POST the URL sent in the *hook* field of the first step (the POST content should contain the response obtained in that same step).
-  - A [Get Antifraud Status](https://developers.vtex.com/docs/api-reference/antifraud-provider-protocol#get-/transactions/-transactions.id-) request (`{{ServiceURL}}/transactions/transactionId`), with the Transaction ID generated in the first step, is sent again.
+  - A [Get Anti-fraud Status](https://developers.vtex.com/docs/api-reference/antifraud-provider-protocol#get-/transactions/-transactions.id-) request (`{{ServiceURL}}/transactions/transactionId`), with the Transaction ID generated in the first step, is sent again.
 The expected value for `status` in the response body is `denied`.

-When you click the **RUN TESTS** button, the Antifraud Provider Tester App will apply the selected tests in your integration to the different possible scenarios.
+When you click the **RUN TESTS** button, the Anti-fraud Provider Tester App will apply the selected tests in your integration to the different possible scenarios.
 To run them your service must be in HTTPS.

 ![Antifraud test suite2](https://raw.githubusercontent.com/vtexdocs/dev-portal-content/main/docs/guides/Integration-Guides/payments-integration-guide/how-the-integration-protocol-between-vtex-and-antifraud-companies-works-3_75.png)

-For each Antifraud Provider Protocol test, we send a specific ID end to return the expected response.
+For each Anti-fraud Provider Protocol test, we send a specific ID end to return the expected response.
 They are:

 - **Authorize**: ID with end 1.
 - **Denied**: ID with end 2.